StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 - #### Custom Route

-If you would like to serve the Glue42 Core environment from a different route, for example from `/assets/glue/`, then you need to:
+If you would like to serve the Glue42 Environment files from a different route, for example from `/assets/glue/`, then you need to:

 - serve all Environment files at the same level (so that they are siblings);
 - configure all [**Glue42 Clients**](../../glue42-client/overview/index.html) to retrieve the Shared Worker file (and/or the *optional* configuration file) from the correct route;